Vivette's Dance Studio

 Our new DancelyTM program is for preschoolers 3-6.
 It is full of bright, happy music, fun dances, laughter and joy!
 We are the only studio in Salina teaching the Dancely program.

-Vivette's Dance is a recreational, non-competitive studio.
+Vivette's Dance is a dance education focused , non-competitive studio.
 We dance for joy, not trophies.
+We focus on performing.

 We are a "g-rated" studio, with a focus on age appropriate class wear, costumes, music and choreography for children.
 Our adult classes are geared to the comfort level of the dancers.